validatedpatterns/docs/industrial-edge/getting-started.md

 The use of this blueprint depends on having at least one running Red Hat OpenShift cluster.
-It is desirable to have a cluster for deploying the data center assets and a seperate cluster(s) for the factory assets.
+It is desirable to have a cluster for deploying the data center assets and a separate cluster(s) for the factory assets.

 If you do not have a running Red Hat OpenShift cluster you can start one on a public or private cloud by using [Red Hat's cloud